zehantan6970/PyraBiNet/README.md

 ## Data Preparation

 1. Download and extract ImageNet train and val images from http://image-net.org/.
-The directory structure is the standard layout for the torchvision datasets.
-ImageFolder, and the training and validation data are expected to be in the train/ folder and val folder respectively:
+The directory structure is the standard layout for the  datasets.
+ImageFolder and the training and validation data are expected to be in the train/ folder and val folder respectively:
 /path/to/imagenet/

   train/